gioblu/1PIN/README.md

 So NO INTTERRUPT, NO TIMER, NO WATCHDOG directly used.

-This means that 1PIN can run freely on ATtiny85 without harming PWM, micros(), delayMicroseconds() or other functions/libraries flashed.
+This means that 1PIN can run freely on ATtiny85 without harming PWM, micros(), delayMicroseconds() or other libraries flashed.

 digitalWrite and digitalRead are really useless for this application (really long duration), 1PIN needs PORT commands to communicate fast, digitalWriteFast really elegant library to the job dinamically.